 In part, this is why this generation of children has earned the title of “Generation Rx.”
 They can’t go anywhere without an asthma inhaler or EpiPen, a life saving injection of epinephrine should an allergic reaction occur.
 In 2012, EpiPen sales were on track to bring in $640 million this year, a 76 percent increase over last year.

-And when President Obama shared on CBS News last year that his daughter has a peanut allergy and asthma, peanut allergies got even more serious, and the online world got fired up, as the President was signing a bipartisan bill that offers a financial incentive to states if schools stockpile epinephrine.
+And when President Obama shared on CBS News a few years ago that his daughter has a peanut allergy and asthma, peanut allergies got even more serious, and the online world got fired up, as the President was signing a bipartisan bill that offers a financial incentive to states if schools stockpile epinephrine.
 Epinephrine, also known by the brand name, EpiPen, is considered the first-line treatment for people with severe allergies.